 Am.
 Sub.
 H.B.
 66 generally makes operating appropriations for the biennium beginning July 1, 2005 and ending June 30, 2007 and provides authorization and conditions for the operation of state programs.
-This analysis is limited to those provisions of the bill that pertain to the Public Employees Retirement System (PERS) and the Ohio Police & Fire Pension Fund (OP&F).
+This analysis is limited to those provisions of the bill that pertain to the five state retirement systems.